jaccomoc/jactl/docs/pages/language-guide.md

 ## Eval Function

-The `eval()` function can be used to evaluate arbitrary Jacsal code.
+The `eval()` function can be used to evaluate arbitrary Jactl code.
 It takes the string passed to it and compiles and runs it.
 The return value is the value of the last expression in the script:
 ```groovy